Glycogen storage diseases

 Typical symptoms include low blood sugar, muscle cramps, slow growth, and enlarged liver.

 There are eight types of glycogen storage diseases, designated as type I - type VIII.
-Glycogen storage diseases type I, III, IV and ...more symptoms »
+Glycogen ...more symptoms »

 Glycogen storage diseases: Treatments

 Glycogen storage disease is not curable.
 However early diagnosis and consistent compliance with a good treatment program can help to reduce symptoms and complications.